keboola/gmail-extractor/UI.md

 # Configuring Gmail Extractor in Keboola Connection

-After adding new extractor and authorizing it to access your account there's a place for
+After adding extractor and authorizing it to access your account there's a place for configuration.
-configuration:

 Sample: